Bergen County Technical Schools: History

+The district was established in 1942 and the initial trade courses were offered in Hackensack in 1942.

-In 1995 the administrations of this district and Bergen County Special Services School District combined with BCTS's administration team prevailing.
+In 1995, the administration of the technical school district and the Bergen County Special Services School District were combined.

 Awards and recognition

 In 2015, Bergen County Academies was one of 15 schools in New Jersey, and one of nine public schools, recognized as a National Blue Ribbon School in the exemplary high performing category by the United States Department of Education.

 For the 1997-98 school year, the Academy for the Advancement of Science and Technology of Bergen County Academies was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.

 Schools

-Schools in the district (with 2019–20 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are: